sql-formatter-org/sql-formatter/docs/newlineBeforeOpenParen.md

 Caveats:

-This option is ignored when `indentStyle: "tenSpaceLeft"` or `"tenSpaceRight"` is used.
+This option is ignored when `indentStyle: "tabularLeft"` or `"tabularRight"` is used.

 ### newlineBeforeOpenParen: true